LLC Formation in Texas

 LLCs Versus General Partnerships

-An LLC is different from a general partnership in that it is a distinct free-standing registered legal entity with a statutory liability barrier.
-General partnerships have none of these features.
+Members of smaller LLCs often loosely refer to themselves as partners.
+However, an LLC is different from a general partnership in that it is a registered legal entity with a statutory liability barrier.
+General partnerships do not have these features.

 An LLC does not fall within the ordinary meaning of “partnership” even if the LLC elects to be treated as a partnership for federal-income-tax and state-franchise-tax purposes.
 Though an LLC may have some characteristics similar to a partnership in calculating its tax liability, an LLC also has characteristics similar to a corporation regarding civil liability.
 An LLC is a separate type of . . . entity and is not included in the ordinary meaning of the word “partnership.”